Skip to content

 XE.com, Google Finance, or OANDA show mid-market rates.
 Banks and transfer services publish their customer rate — use those for apples-to-apples comparisons.

-What fee should I use?
+What fee to use?

 If the service charges a visible fee, enter it directly.
 If the fee is hidden in the rate, enter 0 here but use the service's actual customer rate (not mid-market) as the exchange rate input.